-One common, but incomplete, metric when tracking retirement potential is setting an arbitrary savings goal that you feel will allow you to retire once you reach it.
+One common metric when tracking retirement potential is setting an arbitrary savings goal that you feel will allow you to retire once you reach it.
 It’s what happens when you say things like, “Once my investment portfolio reaches$1,000,000, or $2,000,000, or [enter your favorite number here], I will have enough retire. “

 Sound familiar?
-Most people think about their retirement goal this way.
+Many people think about their retirement goals this way.
 But while that might give you something to shoot for, it’s not enough to build a solid plan around.

 - How much money do I need to live on each year?

 - What if I live longer than I expected?

 This arbitrary number gets even more complicated when a significant percentage of your net worth is made up of employee stock options or other employer equity.
 As we touched on, options can be a way to grow the wealth you need to fund a retirement plan.
 Still, you need to be careful and manage your risk of overexposure.

 To do that, you need to understand your retirement timeline.